BlueBoxWare/LibGDXPlugin/README.md

 * Renaming a resource with *Shift-F6* also renames it's usages in the Skin files \[2]
 * (Un)commenting blocks of code with *Ctrl-/*
 * [Smart Enter](https://www.jetbrains.com/help/idea/2016.3/completing-statements.html)
+* With *Shift* pressed, hover over a Drawable/Texture name to view a preview of the Drawable

 \[2]: Usages of the resource in Java/Kotlin code are not automatically renamed, expect when using the `@GDXAssets` annotation (See below)